cs-au-dk/jsfix-blog/intro-jsfix.md

 Have you ever given up on upgrading an npm package?
-Maybe the API was so vastly different in the new version that upgrading felt ...
+Maybe the API was so vastly different in the new version that upgrading felt intractable.
 Or maybe the changelog was incomplete or full of errors making it difficult to make the required changes.
 At Coana, we certainly have struggled with dependency upgrades countless times.
 Upgrading dependencies can be a cumbersome process, and for good reasons: